NicoReyH/Gifos/README.md

 ---

-You can search for Gifs, save them to favorites and create and upload your owns to **Giphy** (Dark mode available)
+You can search for Gifs, save them to favorites and create and upload your own to **Giphy**

+_Dark mode is available_

 Watch live [here](https://nicoreyh.github.io/Gifos)!